-Pivotal trial plan for sapacitabine for the treatment of hematological malignancies study during 2010.
+Pivotal trial plan for sapacitabine for the treatment of hematological malignancies

+In December 2009, we announced that we held a Type A meeting with the FDA to discuss a randomized Phase 3 study design for our oral sapacitabine capsules in AML and separately in MDS.
+Based on the FDA's confirmation that the proposed study design would be acceptable for a SPA, we submitted a SPA request during the first quarter of 2010.
+Should the SPA be granted we would plan to start such a study during 2010.
 The SPA process allows for official FDA evaluation of clinical protocols of a Phase 3 clinical trial intended to form the primary basis for an efficacy claim.
 A SPA provides trial sponsors with an FDA agreement that the design and analysis of the trial adequately address objectives in support of a submission for a marketing application if the trial is performed according to the SPA.
 The SPA may only be changed through a written agreement between the sponsor and the FDA, or if the FDA becomes aware of a substantial scientific issue essential to product efficacy or safety.
 However, a SPA does not provide any assurance that a marketing application would be approved by the FDA.
-Furthermore, phase 3 clinical trials are time-consuming and expensive, and because we have limited resources, we may be required to collaborate with a third party or raise additional funds.
+Furthermore, Phase 3 clinical trials are time-consuming and expensive, and because we have limited resources, we may be required to collaborate with a third party or raise additional funds.
 However, there is no assurance that we will be able to do so.